Windows Remote Desktop Services – Part 1

 - Licensing: RDS comes with a 120-day trial period.
 When the trial period ends, RDS will no longer accept connections.
 The RDS License role handles the licensing for RDS.

 Open the Server Manager Dashboard – this can usually be found at the bottom left of the screen next to the “Start” button.

 Click on Option 2 – Add roles and features.

 This will open a new window called the “Add Roles and Features Wizard”.

 Select “Role-based or feature-based installation” as we need to install Active Directory to enable a local domain.

 Click on “Next” at the bottom.

-At the next window – the “Select destination server” we are going to leave al defaults and click “Next”.
+At the next window – the “Select destination server” we are going to leave all defaults and click “Next”.

-The next windows – “Select Features” is also one we will breeze through and click “Next”, then “Next” again and finally “Install”.
+The next window – “Select Features” is also one we will breeze through and click “Next”, then “Next” again, and finally “Install”.
 Here you can choose to Automatically Restart or Manually.
 I find Automatic a good option on a new server.

 This will bring you back to the Server Manager Dashboard (with or without a restart).